 Otes was born September 29, 1894, in Kamas, Utah Territory to Louis Henry and Fredricka Honeck Strasburg.
 She remembered little of her childhood but was very obedient, well-behaved, gentle and submissive; slow to anger and eager to please others, as well as being a good student.
 At school she was teased about her name, being called mother oats.
 Her gender was sometimes mistaken because Otis was generally a man's name and the pronunciation was the same.

 In June, 1925, he returned to Highland and purchased another ten acres adjoining his first ten and settled down to farming, raising chickens and a few dairy cows.
-He added a room to his previously built shack and lived there with six children and in about two years had built a new home to the north, with the aid of his two oldest sons, who were eleven and nine.
+He added a room to his previously built shack and lived there with six children.
+In about two years he had built a new home to the north, with the aid of his two oldest sons, who were eleven and nine.
 They lived in that home until 1954, when it burned down.

 Orville Wayne & Ruby Buhler Day

 Another of the children (third child, second son) of O.C. and Otes Day (q.v.), Wayne was born February 27, 1916, in Highland.
 By the time he started school they had moved to Byron, Wyoming, where his father was the principal of the school.
 They later returned to Highland and he graduated from American Fork High School in 1933.
 It was the middle of the depression and they closed school a month early because they had run out of money to pay the teachers.